 Donating money or items to local charities does more than give you that good feeling; you can also write off the expenses.
 If you itemize expenses on your tax return, you can claim any donation, but make sure you hang onto those receipts!

 Sole proprietorship is the most common business structure for home-based businesses (and all businesses, for that matter), but it might not be the best option for you.
 Consider incorporating or becoming an LLC for next year.
 Both of these business structures help you avoid double taxation and provide other tax benefits, as well as protect your personal assets.

 Keep All Business Records

 No one enjoys storing all those paper receipts, but you’ll need to save them if they relate to business expenses.
 Everything from a business dinner to your printer cartridges should be accounted for with receipts.
-We recommend Freshbooks or Quickbooks for Small Business.
+We recommend Freshbooks or Outright (we now use Quickbooks for Small Business).

 An important component of leadership is the willingness to be real—to admit not knowing, to admit fear, to admit doubt.
 I believe that a range of BOTH assuredness AND vulnerability is what makes a GREAT leader.

 I write these words as much to remind myself of this as to remind you.
 In the process of birthing the WiRL Leadership Summit, I’ve been bumping up against a ton of fear, doubt and uncertainty!
 These feelings are nothing new.